Bira/octopus-carnival/_drafts/wir-mm-4e-bullete.md

 the ground and catches 25 feet of air with the wizard in its mouth!"

 The Monster Manual version is pretty much the same, but buggier.
-Slightly lower damage and oddly lower accuracy, and it forces you to reference the rules for standing long jumps to figure out how far it leaps.
+Slightly lower damage, oddly lower accuracy, and it forces you to reference the rules for standing long jumps to figure out how far it leaps.
 MM bullettes can also use a Second Wind once per encounter, which recovers 51 HP and gives them a temporary defense boost.